Quick Deployment Environment SSL Setup

 Just let things happen, as things are working as expected.

-If you provide your own certificate, it needs to include the private key to allow for export.
-Nexus requires this.
+- If you provide your own certificate, it must include a private key / be exportable.

 Once complete, this script will generate new SSL certificates for all services and move them to the appropriate locations and configure the services to use them.